-We have a dedicated Community Safety and Arson Reduction Team to deliver our preventative activities, and this work also forms a large part of the day-to-day activities carried out by our firefighter crews.
-We deliver Home Fire Safety Visits (HFSVs) which includes installing smoke alarms through to giving in depth advice and materials to support people in our local areas who are at high risk of a fire starting.
+We have a dedicated Community Safety and Arson Reduction Team to deliver our preventative activities, this work also forms a large part of the day-to-day activities carried out by our firefighter crews.
+We deliver Home Fire Safety Visits (HFSVs) which includes installing smoke alarms through to giving in depth advice and materials to support people in our local areas who are at high risk of an accidental fire starting.
 HFSVs allow us to target our most vulnerable people in society and we have well established relationships with our partner agencies to encourage referrals of people who are most at risk.

-In 2023 our hard work was rewarded by the fantastic achievement that we were the third highest FRS for the delivery of HFSVs per 1,000 population across the UK (Home Office data).
+In 2022 our hard work was rewarded by the fantastic achievement that we were within the top 5 FRSs for the delivery of HFSVs per 1,000 dwellings across the UK (Home Office data).